Zadok - Part 3: A Faithful Priest In The Wilderness and In Jerusalem

 Keep ministering to the Lord.
 The writer of Hebrews even wrote, towards the close of his epistle, “So, let us go out to Him outside the camp, bearing His reproach.
 For here we do not have a lasting city, but we are seeking the city which is to come” (Hebrews 13:13-14).

 Amen.
-Keep ministering to the Lord in the wilderness of Christianity, remaining always faithful to God’s anointed King and High priest, Jesus Christ, and the day will come when we will continue our priesthood with our reigning King upon His Own throne of righteousness in “Jerusalem above”( Galatians 4:26)!
-And all the while let us pray for and offer encouragement to the body of Christ, to rise up and receive all that God has given us in His new covenant and in our priesthood unto Him.
+Keep ministering to the Lord in the wilderness of Christianity, remaining always faithful to God’s anointed King and High priest, Jesus Christ.
+The day is surely coming when we will continue our priesthood with our reigning King upon His Own throne of righteousness in “Jerusalem above”( Galatians 4:26)!
+And for now, all the while let us pray for and offer encouragement to the body of Christ, to rise up, obey and receive all that God has given us in His New Covenant and in our priesthood unto Him.
 Hallelujah!